Things to do in Nieuw-West

 Nieuw-West (New West) is the largest and greenest neighbourhood of Amsterdam meaning it has tons of indoor and outdoor activities to keep you occupied.
 From Rembrandtpark all the way up to the historic village of Sloten, you’ll find opportunities for relaxation and recreation, including fascinating museums, markets and walking routes to explore, watersports, music events and culinary festivals.

-Entering the ancient village of Sloten feels a bit like stepping back in time.
-Here you’ll find the Sloten Windmill Museum – one of the few fully functioning polder mills in the Netherlands where you can learn all about milling techniques as well as how Rembrandt, the son of a miller, grew up.
-Need a pick me up afterwards?
-Head next door to Brouwerij de 7 Deugden, one of the city’s best microbreweries, for a delicious craft beer.
+Entering the ancient village of Sloten feels like stepping back in time.
+Here, you’ll find the Sloten Windmill Museum – one of the few fully functioning polder mills in the Netherlands where you can learn all about milling techniques and how Rembrandt, the son of a miller, grew up.
+Need a pick-me-up afterwards?
+Head next door to Brouwerij de 7 Deugden, one of the city’s best microbreweries, for a craft beer.
 Craving something sweet?
-Pop over to IJshoeve Sloten for some delicious artisanal ice cream.
+Pop over to IJshoeve Sloten for some artisanal ice cream.

 Unwind in the Gardens of West

-Spend a wholesome outdoorsy day exploring the farmland, greenhouses, stables and huge orchards of Fruittuin van West, an organic farm where you can pick your own fruit.
+Spend a wholesome day outdoors exploring the farmland, greenhouses, stables and huge orchards of Fruittuin van West, an organic farm where you can pick your own fruit.
 When you’ve made your way out from the undergrowth, settle down at Het Rijk van de Keizer for a refuel.
-This stunning restaurant serves lavish lunches and refreshments from a concealed courtyard that feels like a fairytale garden.
-On the agenda, you’ll also find a range of dinner evenings and cooking workshops for groups.
+This stunning restaurant serves lavish lunches and refreshments from a concealed courtyard that's straight out of a fairytale.
+On the venue's events agenda, you’ll also find a range of dinner evenings and cooking workshops for groups.

 Spend a day by the lake

-At the end of Jan Evertsenstraat is Sloterplas, a huge lake and urban beach surrounded by the green and spacious Sloterpark.
-In addition to the joggers, fishers, swimmers and watersports fans, more and more people are finding their way to this picturesque spot for a relaxing picnic, boat trip or a brisk dip.
-To give your day out some proper beachy vibes, why not pop by LAWA for a delicious Turkish ice cream made from goat's milk.
+At the end of Jan Evertsenstraat is Sloterplas, a massive lake and urban beach surrounded by lush Sloterpark.
+In addition to the joggers, fishers, swimmers and watersports fans, more people are finding their way to this picturesque spot for a quiet picnic, boat trip or a brisk dip.
+To really make it feel like a day at the beach, stop by LAWA for a delicious Turkish ice cream made from goat's milk.

 Try not to fall in

 For anyone seeking a bit more action and adventure, Nieuw West is a haven for watersports and sailing enthusiasts.
-On the opposite side, De Duikelaar, located at the Northernmost tip of the Sloterplas lake and Watersport Centrum, offer all kinds of rentals and courses for some splashy fun.
-Check out their options to hire a canoe, kayak, windsurf, sailboat or SUP for the day or take part in one of the many sailing courses for children and adults.
+De Duikelaar, located at the Northernmost tip of the Sloterplas lake and Watersport Centrum, offer all kinds of rentals and courses for water-side fun.
+Check out options to hire a canoe, kayak, windsurf, sailboat or SUP for the day or take part in one of the many sailing courses for children and adults.

 Discover urban art and architecture

 See Nieuw-West like never before with a guided walking tour by one of the experts from the Street Art Museum.
-Walk past beautiful murals as you hear the stories behind the works of art: who made it, what techniques, and what message?
+Walk past large-scale murals as you hear the stories behind the works of art.
 Nearby, the Van Eesteren Museum, dedicated to the architect and urban planner Cornelis van Eesteren (a.k.a the man who made Nieuw-West so spacious and green in the post-war years), offers something different.
 The exhibits are spread between indoor and outdoor spaces; take a walk through the partially protected cityscape of Tuinstad Slotermeer, then head into one of the pavilions or accompanying museum houses to learn about design and fashion from the 1950s.

 Head over to this guide to art and culture in Nieuw West for more.